Find out more about cookies

 Add the above three together (which is exactly what your home battery can do) and you’re reducing your monthly bill while at the same time making the most of the solar energy you generate yourself.

-No – you could just charge up your battery overnight with cheaper off-peak energy to then use during the day.
+No – but with a smart meter you can charge up your battery overnight with cheaper off-peak energy to then use during the day with an Economy 7 tariff or similar.
 However, your benefits will be considerably higher if you have solar panels and are able to store any excess electricity you generate too.

 Electric Vehicles (EV) are increasingly becoming the obvious choice for a next car purchase by our members – owing much to increases in battery range making them as practical as ever, as well as the now wide selection of EVs being launched by car manufacturers!
 If you already have or are thinking of getting an EV, getting an EV Charging Point at home is a no-brainer for the following reasons: